andrewplummer/Sugar/README.markdown

 ## Sugar

-Sugar is a library for working with native Javascript objects. http://sugarjs.com/
+Sugar - A Javascript library for working with native objects. http://sugarjs.com/